David O. Moberg: Career

 In the early 1970s, John Warwick Montgomery edited a series of seven books presenting evangelical perspectives on various current issues.
 Moberg contributed to this series his book The Great Reversal which carried forward his argument among evangelicals about the dangers of confusing theological conservative beliefs with conservative political beliefs.
 He rejected the dichotomy that evangelicals had become divided over to emphasize either evangelism or social concern:

 Some Christians may see the issue of relationships between evangelism and social concern—or, if you prefer, the personal and social dimensions of the Christian gospel—as an old and settled matter ...
 Each side suspects the Christian credentials of the other.
 The internal dispute threatens to complete the ruinous work that it has begun.
 The unresolved polarities in current Christendom are like dynamite; they have the potential for either constructive or destructive explosions.

 Moberg insisted that evangelicals were obliged to take action against a range of social evils.
 Moberg revised his work in 1977 and again in 2006.
 He also charted the sociological differences between Protestant Fundamentalists and Evangelicals.

 His interest in the subject of church conflict led to a series of lectures about the tensions raised between the individual versus society that were subsequently published as Wholistic Christianity.
 In this text he examined the causes of dissent in churches that may be sorted as both internal and external factors.
 In his analysis he described internal dissent as a reflection of both theological and institutional factors that act upon individual church members, while external factors are understood as stemming from social change and shifts in social values on controverted topics such as peace-violence, ecology, poverty etc.

-As a practicing Christian, Moberg has had a long interest in the importance of a faith-commitment in the sociological work produced by religiously oriented sociologists.
+As a practicing Christian, Moberg had a long interest in the importance of a faith-commitment in the sociological work produced by religiously oriented sociologists.
 He has been interested in cultivating a distinctly Christian approach to sociological work.
 Moberg, together with some like-minded Christian sociologists, has been interested in going beyond the traditional secular values that have been foundational in the discipline of sociology to include greater sensitivity to the researcher's personal world-view about the transcendent.
 In recent years, Moberg has addressed various critical challenges to Christian belief from the standpoint of an apologist integrating faith with insights from sociology.

+Personal life and death

-David O. Moberg died in Glendale, Wisconsin on September 6, 2023, at the age of 101.
+Moberg survived both of his wives, Helen and Marlys, and had five children.
+He died in Glendale, Wisconsin on September 6, 2023, at the age of 101.